 How has Jesus changed your history?

-This may be the truest Christmas of our lives.
-In the absence of parties, feasts, concerts, and gatherings, may we hear the whisper calling us to worship.
+Christmas is the most joyful time of the year if, and only if, I can settle my heart and worship the One true God who sent His Son to save us.
+In the cacophony of parties, feasts, concerts, and gatherings, may we hear the whisper calling us to worship.
 My friend, receive with me the invitation of Christmas.
 Be amazed by Him.
 Emmanuel.
-God with Us.
+God with us.
 O come, let us adore Him, Christ the Lord.

 What comes into our minds when we think of God is the most important thing about us. —A.W.
 Tozer

-If you’re wanting to cultivate a deeper relationship with the Lord but feel overwhelmed by the distractions and stressors of life, we invite you to check out our online book study Calm My Anxious Heart, starting Jan.
-25, 2021.
-This 8-week study is filled with encouragement and practical help for moving toward contentment and trust in Him, no matter what your circumstances.
+If you’re wanting to cultivate a deeper relationship with the Lord but feel overwhelmed by the distractions and stressors of life, we encourage you to read the book Calm My Anxious Heart by Linda Dillow.
+The book is filled with encouragement and practical help for moving toward contentment and trust in Him, no matter what your circumstances.